Toward Local Madelung Mechanics in Spacetime: Introduction

 The purpose of this research program is to interpret the quantum potential as a standard classical energy in 3-space and ideally to identify the local interaction rules for the particles in the fluid.
 We will begin with the nonrelativistic Schr\"{o}dinger equation and the corresponding Madelung equations, with the ultimate aim of carrying the physical intuition we develop here over to the relativistic case.
+Unlike much of the literature on Madelung's equations, our goal here is not to show that the fluid picture is more fundamental and that the Schr\"{o}dinger equation emerges from it, but rather to use the single-particle Madelung equations as a pseudo-classical interpretation of the Schr\"{o}dinger equation and Born rule in 3-space.